 Reviews should be conducted objectively.
 Personal criticism of the author is inappropriate.
 Referees should express their views clearly with supporting arguments.

-Peer review assists the publisher in making editorial decisions and through the editorial communications with the experts form the scientific board and the author may also assist the author in improving the paper.
+Peer review assists the publisher in making editorial decisions and through the editorial communications with the experts from the scientific board and the author may also assist the author in improving the paper.

 Manuscripts received for review are treated as confidential documents and are reviewed by anonymous staff.